 Office For Service & Social Justice

 Whether you’re looking for meaningful volunteer opportunities here in the Twin Cities (VIA), to expand your definition of community (VISION) or to participate in the ongoing discussions about what social justice means, you’ve come to the right place.
 Information about our programs can be found here on our website via the above links, so please explore.
-We also encourage you to sign up for the Center for Campus Ministry's e-Newsletter to learn more about our events and programs.
+We also encourage you to sign up for the Campus Ministry's e-Newsletter to learn more about our events and programs.

-The Office for Service and Social Justice is one of three offices that comprise our Center for Campus Ministry.
+The Office for Service and Social Justice is one of three offices that comprise Campus Ministry.
 The links below will take you to the other two offices: the Office for Pastoral Care and Worship, and the Office for Spirituality (retreats, reflection series, peer ministry), as well as the University's Office for Mission.

 For Lent For Life: Opening our hearts in solidarity with those who experience hunger in the world

 During Lent, we are called to be transformed and transform the world around us.
 Three important pillars of Lent help us open our hearts to God and others: a call for deeper prayer, fasting and almsgiving.
 We are called to give up—by fasting and abstaining practices—but also called to give ourselves to others, entering in solidarity with those suffering in the world.
 This year, we have an opportunity to do this by participating in the Rice Bowl program here at St Thomas.

 With this year's slogan "For Lent and For Life", the Rice Bowl is a program by Catholic Relief Services, in which faith communities throughout the United States put their faith into action during Lent.
 Lenten alms donated through CRS Rice Bowl support the work of CRS in roughly 45 different countries where CRS works with refugees and poor communities.